tinacms/tina.io/content/docs/reference/media/cloudinary.md

 ## Set up API routes

-Set up a new API route in the `pages` directory of your Next.js app, e.g. `pages/api/cloudinary`.
+Set up a new API route in the `pages` directory of your Next.js app at `pages/api/cloudinary/[...media].ts`.
 Then add a new catch all API route for media.

 Call `createMediaHandler` to set up routes and connect your instance of the Media Store to your Cloudinary account.